 This preemie daygown was made for a tiny baby girl who was born last week weighing 3 lbs.
 9 ounces.
 Almost 8 weeks before her due date, she is doing quite well in the neonatal intensive care unit at an excellent hospital.
 But she is sooooo little!

-Her mother was one of my daughter’s classmates and one of my favorite students in my children’s sewing classes.
+Her mother was a classmate of my daughter’s as well as one of my favorite students in my children’s sewing classes.
 Now she is a wife and new mother to a precious baby daughter who will probably be in the hospital for some time.

 I had planned to smock a daygown for this little darling, but she arrived before I even began.
 So I whipped up this simple A-line so she would have something girlie to wear over her itty bitty institutional nappies.
 If I can find a little more time, I’d like to make a bonnet and blanket.

 She is a very pretty little thing, but I was shocked at her size.
 Each of my babies weighed exactly 9 lbs.
 1 ounce and all three of my grandchildren were 10 pounders.
 Even at that, they seemed tiny to me.
 I can’t imagine a baby almost 1/3 their size.!

 Sewing such a small garment was a new experience for me.
 When our first grandchild was on her way, we expected a tiny babe because her mother is so small.
 So I made a preemie daygown for her coming home.
 But even weighing 10 lbs., the gown fit perfectly.

 The pattern is very simple, with a kimono style layout with only one pattern piece, except for the bias neck binding.
 The neck binding finished at only 7″!!!
 Necklines for standard newborn-4 month daygowns finish at 10 1/2″.
 Only side seams are needed on this gown.